blackspace/goreader/README.md

 # goreader

-The project is for querying a running status of linux system
+The project is for querying the running status of linux system

 Usage
 ----------------